Code-Institute-Submissions/HLuke93-ms1_DecResub/README.md

 * **Main Logo**

-Located at the Top of the page , The French Bulldog Logo printed in black and white.
+Located at the Top of the page, The French Bulldog Logo printed in black and white.
-THe Logo also acts as a clickable link which will direct the user back to the homepage.
+The Logo also acts as a clickable link which will direct the user back to the homepage.

 ![Main Logo Image](./assets/images/logo.png)